Patrick Vella

-Patrick Vella (1944-2022) was a Maltese judge who was jailed for taking bribes in 2007.
+Patrick Vella (1944-10 May 2022) was a Maltese judge who was jailed in 2007 for taking bribes.

 Biography

 Vella graduated as a lawyer in 1967, and obtained a magister juris in European Law in 1996.

 Vella was appointed judge in February 1998, after serving as magistrate for 12 years.

-In 2022, Vella and then Chief Justice Noel Arrigo were arraigned and charged with accepting bribes, trading in influence and revealing official secrets, in favour of drug trafficker Mario Camilleri l-Imnieħru, whose trial they had been presiding over.
+In 2002, Vella and then Chief Justice Noel Arrigo were arraigned and charged with accepting bribes, trading in influence and revealing official secrets, in favour of drug trafficker Mario Camilleri l-Imnieħru, whose trial they had been presiding over.
 The case had been revealed in a press conference by then Prime Minister Eddie Fenech Adami; the scandal made international headlines.

 Vella confessed to reducing the original 16-year jail sentence to 12 years in exchange for €23,000.
 After pleading guilty to accepting bribes he was jailed for two years.
 Vella had issued a public apology, declaring that he was sorry for the damage he caused to society.
-He was released in 2008.
+He was released in 2008, and died in 2022.